 Of course, there will always be massive, massive room for improvement.
 It sounds a little arrogant even stating that, because it goes without saying.

-With photography, same as many things, if you learn something new every day until you die, there will still be something else you could’ve learnt if you’d lived a day longer.
+Photography is like most other things; if you learn something new every day until you die, there will still be something else you could’ve learnt if you’d lived a day longer.

 I’m perhaps 1% the photographer I could be.